starcitizen-lug/knowledge-base/wiki/Troubleshooting/index.md

 ### View game files
 - Default location
   `~/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen`
 - Use the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to find your game files
-  `Maintenance and Troubleshooting` > `Display Helper and Star Citizen Directories`
+  1. Select `Maintenance and Troubleshooting` > `Display Helper and Star Citizen Directories`
-  Click on the link to your game directory
+  2. Click on the link to your game directory

 ### Search for your issue in the Troubleshooting pages